apertium/apertium-sme-nob/dev/README.md

 - `xfst2apertium.relabel`
 - `xfst2apertium.useless.twol`

-(move into main dir maybe?
-TODO).
+(TODO: move into main dir maybe?)

 The rest of the files in dev/ are "development files".

 Scripts for keeping up-to-date with the Giellatekno resources: